 or V – IaRa α Nφ

-The field flux of shunt motor is almost constant.
-Therefore, the numerator of RHS of equation (1) decreases with increase in load (or Ia).
+The field flux of the shunt motor is almost constant.
+Therefore, the numerator of RHS of equation (1) decreases with an increase in load (or Ia).

 So there is a little fall in speed with the increase in load, hence the curve bends slightly as the load is increased due to increased IaRa voltage drop.

-These motors are used where constant speed and low starting torque is required like centrifugal pumps, fans, blowers, conveyers etc.
+These motors are used where constant speed and low starting torque are required like centrifugal pumps, fans, blowers, conveyors, etc.

 DC Compound Motor Characteristics